smy1/swlab/python/README.md

 >[!TIP]
 >If a subfolder or video does not exist, the function will just return a statement that there is nothing to merge for that child's camera.
 This means that we can list all the possible subfolders even if the combination of first and second level subfolders exist only for some but not other videos - it would not crash the function.

-An additional merging script that is not included in the module:
-   - [merge-clips.py](./merge-clips.py): This script concatenates short videos which are stored in third-level subfolders, that is, within the second-level camera subfolders.
-The third-level subfolders indicate the minute of the recording, e.g., a folder named "09" contains several three-second-long clips recorded at the 9th minute of the hour of experiment.

 ---